-NIJ may, in certain cases, provide additional funding in future years to awards made under this solicitation through continuation awards.
-NIJ will consider, among other factors, NIJ's strategic priorities, a recipient's

-Page 11 of 35 O-NIJ-2023-171606 overall management of the award, and the award-funded work's progress, when making continuation award decisions
+NIJ may, in certain cases, provide additional funding in future years to awards made under this funding opportunity through continuation awards.
+NIJ will consider, among other factors, NIJ's strategic priorities, a recipient's overall management of the award, and the progress of the work funded under the award, when making continuation award decisions.